 Data Breach Preparedness and Response

-The effects of a catastrophic data breach can be far reaching, potentially impacting a company’s operations, reputation and bottom line.
+The effects of a catastrophic data breach – or even a seemingly smaller-scale data incident – can be far reaching, potentially impacting a company’s operations, reputation and bottom line.
 Our breach response team stands ready to assist clients with their regulatory, legislative, investigation and dispute resolution needs in the wake of a data incident.
 Our regulatory lawyers assist clients in navigating state and federal breach notification and disclosure requirements, including evaluating whether such requirements apply and drafting appropriate notices where needed.
-Our litigators conduct internal investigations for clients that suspect a breach has occurred, provide advice to clients interfacing with law enforcement officials and furnish dispute resolution services as needed.
+Our litigators conduct internal investigations for clients that suspect a breach has occurred, provide advice to clients interfacing with law enforcement officials and state attorneys general and furnish dispute resolution services as needed.
 Our government relations and advocacy team works with clients facing—or potentially facing—congressional inquiries concerning the breach.
 Our team also assists clients in the normal course of business, and in the wake of a breach, in developing and improving data breach preparedness and risk management plans.

 Critical Infrastructure Cybersecurity